Am Phu Cave and the Marble Mountains: Full Visitor’s Guide

 Statues at the Marble Mountains in Da Nang.

-Some of the many areas of sculptures atop the mountains
+Some of the many areas with marble sculptures atop the mountains

 It doesn’t look like it from the ground level, but there is a lot of activity up on the Marble Mountains.
 You’ll see as you explore, but it’s almost like a small functioning village.
 Some locals live up here.